Ecologist Union of Romania Party

-The Ecologist Union of Romania Party (Partidului Uniunea Ecologistă din România) was a short-lived political party in Romania, active between March and August 2012.
+The Ecologist Union of Romania Party (Partidul Uniunea Ecologistă din România) was a short-lived political party in Romania, active between March and August 2012.
 It claimed to be a "civic-political structure striving to find the best solutions for the economic, social, and ecological problems" in Romania.
 In the run-up to the December 2012 parliamentary elections, it merged into the Ecologist Party of Romania.